 Sendit encourages users to share question boxes with their followers, asking questions and receiving anonymous answers.
 This feature, which is highly popular among Snapchat and Instagram users, does create a few issues, to say the least.
 To say that not everybody uses it with good intentions would be a huge understatement.
 Experience shows that people tend to get crueler, even nasty when they send anonymous feedback.
 Unfortunately, some people may feel free to insult and abuse others this way, provided there wouldn’t be any consequences for them.
 And that is precisely what Sendit allows them to do.

 Some of the most common dangers on Sendit include:

 Cyberbullies use every chance they get to hurt others online.
-But whether Sendit actually means to make things easier for these monsters or not is irrelevant: people continue to get bullied due to its anonymity feature.
+But whether Sendit actually means to make things easier for these monsters or not is irrelevant: people continue to get bullied and harassed due to its anonymity feature.

 But Sendit is in fact making a profit out of this.
 By paying around $12 a week, it gives you “hints” as to who your cyberbullies might be.
 So even if you pay this considerable amount of money for such a short period, you might still not recognize who’s bullying you online.
 And the bullies usually get away with what they’ve done, without having their identities revealed by Sendit.

 The alarming fact is how popular Sendit is among underage kids.
 Children as young as twelve are downloading and using Sendit on their phones.
 Its widespread use among twelve to fourteen-year-old kids must be a serious cause for concern.
 Many parents find their younger teens asking to use Sendit due to peer pressure.
 And when they actually try it, many get anonymous abusive messages from their peers instead of communicating with their friends.

 After quite a few complaints from parents around the world, however, Sendit has finally added the options to block and report unwanted senders.